DictionaryFrancis/RandomPassword/README.md

 - Using JavaScript which I am studying these days

             📖
-//-------Definition-------//
+//-------Definition-------//<br>
-The project creates random passwords, giving a leght of 10 characteres and providing secure passwords!
+The project creates random passwords, giving a leght of 10 characteres and providing secure passwords!<br>
 Simple and easy to use!

-You can use it now, If you are trying to discover a new password to avoid some Hacker behind the scripts. 👀 Enjoy it! 🏌
+You can use it now, If you are trying to discover a new password to avoid some Hacker behind the scripts. 👀<br>
+Enjoy it! 🏌<br>
 See you soon 👋